jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Do explain that these are standard metrics and that they are not mandatory, obligatory, compulsory, required to obey.

-The *start* of an identifier must be closest to the symbol it belongs to.
+The *start* of an identifier might be closest to the symbol it belongs to.
 Usually there isn’t enough room for the whole identifier to be closest to the symbol it belongs to.
-< I also must find a way to place identifiers there where there’s room... >
+< I also might find a way to place identifiers there where there’s room... >

 Language Integration